BUYER’S TERMS AND CONDITIONS

 - Provided that the reserve is met (and subject always to clause 14 hereof), the first highest bidder for the Lot shall be the Buyer of the Lot (‘the Buyer’) and that first highest bid shall be the Sale Price.

 - AEC shall notify the first highest bidder that he is the Buyer of the Lot as soon as reasonably practicable after the auction period ends.

 - For higher value lots AEC may, at our discretion, also ask you to provide a bank reference and/or deposit.

 - For the purposes of the preservation of its integrity, AEC reserves the right to withdraw any Lot from its website, the catalogue and/or the auction/bidding process at any time entirely at its sole discretion.

 - Within 5 days of AEC emailing or otherwise sending an invoice to the Buyer, the Buyer shall pay to AEC in pounds sterling:

 - the Buyer’s Premium due to AEC which is calculated at 12,5 % of the hammer price on absentee or telephone bids and plus the appropriate platform surcharge, plus any applicable VAT; and

 - if the Artist’s Resale Right Regulations 2006 apply to the Lot, the Buyer also agrees to pay an amount equal to the resale royalty provided for in those Regulations.

-- Please note we do not accept credit cards for international payments.
+- Please note we do not accept credit cards payments.